ripple/dactyl/README.md

 $ dactyl_style_checker
 ```

+The style checker re-generates contents in-memory (never writing it out), unlike the link checker which requires you to run `dactyl_build` first.
+It only checks contents that come from Markdown, not from HTML templates.

-The style checker re-generates HTML in-memory (never writing it out).
-It uses the first target in the config file unless you specify another target with `-t`.
+The style checker uses the first target in the config file unless you specify another target with `-t`.
 You can check just one file by passing its HTML path in the `--only` parameter.

-The style checker is intended for English text.
+The exit code of the command is 0 (success) if it found no discouraged words, the spell checker found no unknown words, and no pages failed their configured readability goals.
+Otherwise, the exit code of the command is 1 (failure).

 ### Discouraged Words and Phrases